New iPad (2020)? Pick up a case and protect it from the start!

 - Back protection: OtterBox Symmetry Series Case for iPad

-- Colorful options: Fintie SlimShell Case for iPad 8th Gen (2020)
+- Colorful options: Fintie SlimShell Case for iPad 7th/8th/9th Gen

-- Kid-friendly: LTROP iPad 8th Generation Case
+- Kid-friendly: LTROP iPad 7th/8th/9th Generation Case

 - Simple sleeve: MOSISO Tablet Sleeve Case

-- Bargain back cover: i-Blason Case for iPad 8th/7th Generation
+- Bargain back cover: i-Blason Case for iPad 9th/8th/7th Generation

-- Folio case: Grifobes iPad 8th Generation Case
+- Folio case: ANHAMIN iPad 9th/8th/7th Generation Case

 Best overall: ESR Trifold CaseStaff Pick

-I've had great experiences with this case on my previous iPad models.
+I've had great experiences with the ESR Trifold Case on my previous iPad models.
 It's nice-looking, slim, durable, and reasonably priced.
 The hard back cover protects the back while the "smart" front cover folds around the back to act as a stand.
-This is the best iPad 2020 case if you want something functional, reliable, and inexpensive.
+This is the best 8th generation iPad case if you want something functional, reliable, and inexpensive.

 Apple's own: Apple Smart Cover

 Apple's Smart Cover has inspired a legion of imitators.
 It's just so convenient to open the cover and have your iPad wake up immediately and go to sleep when you close it.
 Keep in mind the Smart Cover only covers the front, not the back of the iPad.
-This one is also compatible with the 10.5-inch iPad Pro and iPad Air (3rd generation.)
+In addition to the 7th, 8th, and 9th generation iPad, this cover is also compatible with the 10.5-inch iPad Pro and iPad Air (3rd generation.)

-Apple's Keyboard Case: Apple Smart Keyboard
+Apple's Keyboard Case: Apple Smart Keyboard - black

-If you're looking for a simple and elegant keyboard case that also protects your iPad's screen, check out the slim and trim Smart Keyboard from Apple.
+If you're looking for a simple and elegant keyboard case that also protects your iPad's screen, check out the slim and trim Apple Smart Keyboard.
 You know it "just works," and it looks and feels amazing to use.
 This one is also compatible with the iPad Pro 10.5-inch, iPad Air (3rd generation), and the 2019 iPad (7th generation.)

 Keyboard case plus trackpad: Logitech Combo Touch for iPad

-Take advantage of that fantastic trackpad functionality with this keyboard case from Logitech.
+Take advantage of that fantastic trackpad functionality with the Logitech Combo Touch.
 The full-sized keyboard is backlit for ease of use in low light.
 The flexible design supports four different use modes for ultimate flexibility.
 The Smart Connector makes connecting your iPad to the keyboard super easy.

 Back protection: OtterBox Symmetry Series Case for iPad